simvad/TabletopTunes/README.md

 # TabletopTunes

 A music player built with Avalonia UI that streams from YouTube URLs and organizes music with tags.
 Made specifically to catalogue and play mood music at the TTRPG table.

+## Project Structure

+TabletopTunes is organized into three main components:

+- **TabletopTunes.Core**: Contains domain models, repositories, and service interfaces
+- **TabletopTunes.Server**: Hosts the SignalR hub for synchronized playback
+- **TabletopTunes.App**: The desktop application with Avalonia UI

 ## Prerequisites